bjia56/portable-python-cmake-buildsystem/README.rst

     coresponding to the target system are applied.
     Patches can be found in "patches" directory.

+  PORTABLE_PYTHON_BUILD=ON|OFF (defaults to OFF)
+    Apply patches and tweaks required to make CPython portable and relocatable.

   CMAKE_BUILD_TYPE=Debug|Release
     Build with debugging symbols or with optimisations.